Faieee/final_project/README.md

 - Within Tableau, we used the filter, highlight, and actions to create tables and charts similar to ones we've produced in Jupyter Notebook and SQL.
 - We also wanted to incorporate the inflation rate website in our analysis so the URL action allowed us to display it in Tableau.
 - One interactive chart we're interested in is hours worked per week.
-- Tableau also includes comparative charts, derived from https://stats.oecd.org/index.aspx?queryid=66670, of various cuntries that match those from the original dataset.
+- Tableau also includes comparative charts, derived from https://stats.oecd.org/index.aspx?queryid=66670, of various countries that match those from the original dataset.
 - The purpose of this comparison is to show what the average income is in some of the countries the participants are from vs the income in the United States.